kazimer/Aggressor-scripts-1/Readme.md

-A Few random scripts for Cobaltstrike 3.x using Aggressor scripting language.
+A Few random scripts for Cobaltstrike 3.x using the Aggressor scripting language.